northern-nm-highlights/northern-nm-highlights.github.io/docs/index.md

 ### Persistent Data

-* The user will be able to use a map and be directed to the surrounding area for that city, as well as places of interest in the surrounding area.
+* The user will be able to use a map and be directed to the surrounding area for that place, as well as places of interest in the surrounding area.
 I personally would like to have a point of interest, for all the places I know!

 ### External services